-If you have a disability and have an accommodations letter from the Disability Resources office, please discuss your accommodations and needs with the instructor as early in the semester as possible.
+You may have a disability and have an accommodations letter from the Disability Resources office.
+If so, please discuss your accommodations and needs with the instructor.
 The instructor will work with you to ensure that accommodations are provided.
 If you have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, we encourage you to contact them at access@andrew.cmu.edu.